 There are different kinds of darkness.
 When most people think about “dark”, they would define it as an absence of light.
-They would be correct.
-However, darkness is more than a physical reality.
+While they would be correct. darkness is more than a physical reality.

 Physical darkness, the absence of light, leaves us stumbling as we cannot see the way ahead of us.
 When our house or office is plunged into darkness because of a power outage, we might stub our toes or trip over something in our path because it was not illuminated.
 Sometimes the stumble is gentle.
 Other times, it can lead to a rather nasty fall, perhaps even incurring a broken bone or two.